Samsung/tizen-docs/docs/platform/what-is-tizen/versions/tizen-8-0-m2.md

   - Increased Rank Limit & Number of Tensors

-     - To infer the large model such as LLM, the size of the rank limit is increased from 4 to 16 and the number of tensors is increased from 16 to 256 in NNStreamer.
+     - To infer large models such as LLM, the size of the rank limit is increased from 4 to 16, and the number of tensors is increased from 16 to 256 in NNStreamer.

 - **Light-weight On-device Training Framework: NNTrainer**

-  There have been increased requests to provide personalized intelligence services by updating neural networks with user data without exposing the data out of the devices.
+  There have been increased requests to provide personalized intelligence services by updating neural networks with user data without exposing the data in the devices.
 However, the limited resources of devices incur significant difficulties.
-NNTrainer enables "On-Device Training" features in Tizen efficiently  by providing the followings
+NNTrainer enables "On-Device Training" features in Tizen efficiently by providing the following:

   - Highly memory-efficient on-device training technique without sacrificing accuracy and latency.
   - Rich training features.